gruntwork-io/docs/docs/reference/modules/terraform-aws-asg/server-group/server-group.md

   # The log level to use with the rolling deploy script.
 It can be useful to set
   # this to DEBUG when troubleshooting the script.
   script_log_level = "INFO"

+  # The name prefix that is used for the security group
+  security_group_prefix = "server-group-"

   # If set to true, skip the health check, and start a rolling deployment without
   # waiting for the server group to be in a healthy state.
 This is primarily useful